daffl/jquery.dform/readme.markdown

 ### Add your own

 It is easy to add your own subscribers.
-Similar to a type generator you just pass the key name you want to subscribe to and a function that takes the options and the type name as a parameter to *$.dform.subscribe*. *this* in the subscriber function will refer to the current element.
-That way it e.g. would be possible to add an alert to the *hellobutton* created in the [types section](#subscribers/add-your-own):
+Similar to a type generator you just pass the key name you want to subscribe to and a function that takes the options and the type name as a parameter to `$.dform.subscribe`. `this` in the subscriber function will refer to the current element.
+That way it would be possible for example to add an alert to the *hellobutton* created in the [types section](#subscribers/add-your-own):

 	$.dform.subscribe("alert", function(options, type) {